 Every company wants to solve its customers’ problems in the most efficient way.
 Instead of guessing what your customer is feeling about your software, they can give you straight answers if you open a space/channel for it.

 Actually, it’s simple.
 In order to make your customer give positive or negative feedback about your software, you need to create opportunities on your website where they can feel safe and prepared to share their feedbacks.

 So in order to help you out by being the best customer support agent ever, here are some important practices you can follow:

 Use their name

-By only using “Hi”s and “Hey there”s, we slowly become less personal with customers.
-When you’re dealing with some issue they had, customer need to feel you present, and calling them by their name truly makes it more apparent.
-According to a Qvalue article, 7 in each 10 customers are expecting a personalised experience.
+By only using “Hi” and “Hey there”s, we slowly become less personal with customers.
+When you’re dealing with some issue they had, customer needs to feel you present, and calling them by their name truly makes it more apparent.
+According to a Qvalue article, 7 in every 10 customers are expecting a personalized experience.